kanidm/concread/CACHE.md

 not be evicted due to the scan.

-This makes ARC an attractive choice for an application cache, and as mentioned has already been proven through it's use in systems like ZFS, and even the Linux Memory Management subsystem has considered ARC viable [r 8].
+This makes ARC an attractive choice for an application cache, and as mentioned has already been proven through its use in systems like ZFS, and even the Linux Memory Management subsystem has considered ARC viable [r 8].

 However, due to the presence of multiple linked lists, and the updates required such as moving items